 The nHance Action Center™ is used to control the simulator’s scenarios.
 It performs typical instructor station actions such as run/freeze, snapshot/rewind etc. The Action Center is also where the instructor can perform local operator actions (remote actions) and can activate malfunctions or complex scenarios.

 G_Master™ (Graph Master) creates the trending, monitoring, and Trainee Performance Review (TPR) features of the simulation.

-The Action Center™ lists model variables and actions in self-explanatory descriptive names.
-Thus, Local Operator Actions, Malfunctions, Scenarios, and External Parameters can be created and configured without detailed model or programing knowledge.
+The Action Center™ lists model variables and actions in self-explanatory, descriptive names.
+Thus, Local Operator Actions, Malfunctions, Scenarios, and External Parameters can be created and configured without detailed model or programming knowledge.
 Since the Action Center supports the multibyte character set, all actions and variable names can be created and named in any language supported by Windows™.

 Want more information on the Instructor Station software?
 We’re happy to help, just let us know.